 Billboard estimates the seven merchants who report to Nielsen SoundScan’s Building chart — Trans World Entertainment, Best Buy, iTunes, Starbucks, Borders, Target and Anderson Merchandisers — comprise about 60% of all U.S. album sales.

 Nielsen SoundScan’s sales tracking week, as reflected in the official Billboard 200 chart, runs from Monday through Sunday of each week.
-The newest Billboard 200 chart, released today (April 22) — where the “Hannah Montana: the Movie” soundtrack climbed to No. 1 with 133,000 — reflected the week that ended on Sunday, April 19.
+The newest Billboard 200 chart, released on April 22 — where the “Hannah Montana: the Movie” soundtrack climbed to No. 1 with 133,000 — reflected the week that ended on Sunday, April 19.